 A highlight for Adam is the generation of new opportunities for talented youth in AFL and athletics, and his key goal for Ngurra Kujungka in the future is to increase Martu employment.

-Demi Okley - Female Indigenous Sports Officer
+Demi Okely - Female Indigenous Sports Officer

-Female Indigenous Sports Officer Demi Okley is intensely passionate about sport, particularly AFL, and her ambition as a Ngurra Kujungka Female Indigenous Sports Development Officer is to see Western Desert girls playing AFL Women’s in the near future.
+Female Indigenous Sports Officer Demi Okely is intensely passionate about sport, particularly AFL, and her ambition as a Ngurra Kujungka Female Indigenous Sports Development Officer is to see Western Desert girls playing AFL Women’s in the near future.

 Demi combines her industry experience (previously with BHP Billiton & Department of Human Services) with outstanding sporting skills and knows firsthand about the commitment and training necessary to succeed, having played many NAIDOC softball and netball games before she became a star performer for Fremantle Dockers.
 Currently Demi is kicking goals for Peel Thunder Football Club.